matrixorigin/matrixone/docs/rfcs/20211210_aoe_layout.md

 - Start Date: 2021-05-10
 - Authors: [Xu Peng](https://github.com/XuPeng-SH)
 - Implementation PR:
-- Issue for this RFC:
+- Issue for this RFC: [#1320](https://github.com/matrixorigin/matrixone/pull/1320)

 # Summary
-This is a proposal to define the data persistent and in-memory layout.
+This is a proposal to define the data persistent layout.

 # Motivation
 **AOE** (Analytic Optimized Engine) is designed for analytical query workloads.
-In practice, a columnar store is well-suited for OLAP-like worloads.
+- In practice, a columnar store is well-suited for OLAP-like worloads.
+- Dynamic index creation and deletion
+- In order to keep down the cost of queries, avoid too many sort runs
+- High compression rate

 # Detailed Design
 ## Data Hirachy